When you were a child, did you stay up late just to sneak another page of Roald Dahl's BFG?

 When you enroll you’ll complete a character study, a descriptive sketch, professional query letters to editors, five story or article manuscripts, and the opening chapters of a book—all by the time you graduate.

 The Connecticut Board for State Academic Awards recommends that graduates be awarded six college credits.
+These credits are available through Charter Oak State College, which charges a separate fee for this service.
 Full information is available from the Institute’s Registrar to help you take advantage of this opportunity.

 Writers, teachers, and others whose business skills are enhanced by the writing techniques developed in our program may qualify for a tax deduction.
 Consult your tax advisor to learn if you qualify.